 Likelihood of reveal: Almost as certain as death

-What we know: Well, we’re almost certain it actually exists, because in addition to Pete Hines’ , a job listing suggested that The Evil Within 2 is in development.
+What we know: Well, we’re almost certain it actually exists, because in addition to Pete Hines’ hints to that effect, a job listing suggested earlier this year that The Evil Within 2 is in development.
 Also, despite the first Evil Within instalment not being a perfect horror game, it’d be silly to dismiss an improved sequel when Resident Evil creator Shinji Mikami is at the helm.

 What we're hoping for: It’d be nice to see Mikami depart from the third-person gore horror theme of The Evil Within.
 There were elements of psychological horror in the first, but during a period of revitalisation for the horror genre – Alien: Isolation, Soma, Outlast, Resident Evil 7 – it’d be great to see the format experimented with.
 And indeed, Hideo Kojima’s aborted Silent Hills project lingers heavily over the horror game scene at the moment, with its demo PT proving that players are more than happy to be scared without worrying about resource management and having one’s face chewed off.